SAP/yeoman-ui/CONTRIBUTING.md

 These scripts may also be available inside the sub-packages.
 However, it is recommended to use the top-level compilation scripts to avoid forgetting to (re-)compile a sub-package's dependency.

-#### Run the dev mode
+#### Run the yeoman framework in dev mode

-Dev mode allows you to run the framework in the browser, using vue cli for fast development cycles, and easy debug tools.
+Dev mode allows you to run the yeoman framework in the browser, using vue cli for fast development cycles, and easy debug tools.
 To run it do the following:

 - In the packages/backend folder run `webpack` or `webpack-dev:watch`, then run the server.